The FAQs are organized in the following four categories. Click on the link that best represents your question.

 What is the difference between supervised practice and supervised experiential learning?

 - In the Future Education Model programs such as the MPP, supervised practice is referred to as supervised experiential learning.
 The experiential learning components are integrated with the didactic coursework to purposefully support didactic instruction.
-Unlike most internship programs, where interns complete the didactic curriculum first and then go to sites to completed their supervised practice or internship.
+Unlike most internship programs, where interns complete the didactic curriculum first and then go to sites to complete their supervised practice or internship.

 Can I work while attending the distance program?